denoland/docs/kv/manual/cron.md

 Deno Deploy offers serverless implementation of `Deno.cron` that is designed for high availability and scale.
 Deno Deploy automatically extracts your `Deno.cron` definitions at deployment time, and schedules them for execution using on-demand isolates.
-Your latest production deployment holds the set of cron tasks that are scheduled for execution.
-To add, remove, or modify cron tasks, simply modify your `Deno.cron` code and create a new production deployment.
+Your latest production deployment defines the set of active cron tasks that are scheduled for execution.
+To add, remove, or modify cron tasks, simply modify your code and create a new production deployment.

 Deno Deploy guarantees that your cron tasks are executed at least once per each scheduled time interval.
-This generally means that your cron handler will be invoked once.
-In some failure scenarios, the handler may be invoked multiple times for the same scheduled time interval.
+This generally means that your cron handler will be invoked once per scheduled time.
+In some failure scenarios, the handler may be invoked multiple times for the same scheduled time.

 #### Cron Dashboard